LOST-STATS/lost-stats.github.io/Model_Estimation/heckman_correction_model.md

 title: Heckman Correction Model
 parent: Model Estimation
 has_children: false
+mathjax: true
 nav_order: 1
 ---

 # Heckman Correction Model

 The Heckman correction for sample selection is a method designed to be used in cases where the model can only be run on a subsample of the data that is not randomly selected.
-For example, a regression using $Wage$ to predict $Hours Worked$ cannot include people who don't work, since we don't observe their wage.
+For example, a regression using $$Wage$$ to predict $$Hours Worked$$ cannot include people who don't work, since we don't observe their wage.
 The Heckman model views this sample selection process as a form of omitted variable bias.
 So, it (1) explicitly models the process of selecting into the sample, (2) transforms the predicted probability of being in the sample, and (3) adds a correction term to the model.

 For more information, see [Wikipedia: Heckman correction](https://en.wikipedia.org/wiki/Heckman_correction).